 * Get lost in the middle of South Street’s straw bale maze with enough twists and turns to challenge both younger children and their parents.

-* Philadelphia School of Circus Arts/Airplay Entertainment will perform amazing aerial feats, Mystique the Magician will dazzle with illusions and Mr. John Music will surely have everyone singing along.
+* Philadelphia School of Circus Arts/Airplay Entertainment will perform amazing aerial feats, and Magicians will dazzle with illusions.

 * Halloween is about giving back too!
 Bring gently used winter coats, shoes and donations for Broad Street Mission to provide for those in need in advance of the winter season.